-Copies of student records are available at a cost of \$.15 per page, payable in advance.
+One free copy of any specific student record is available upon request.
+It is FIFTY cents per copy for any additional copy.
 Parent/guardian may be denied copies of a student's records (1) after the student reaches age 18 and is no longer a dependent for tax purposes; (2) when the student is attending an institution of post-secondary education; (3) if the parent/guardian fails to follow proper procedures and pay the copying charge; or (4) when the district is given a copy of a court order terminating the parent/guardian rights.
 If the student qualifies for free or reduced-price meals and the parent/guardian are unable to view the records during regular school hours, upon written request of the parent/guardian, one copy of the record will be provided at no charge.

 Certain information about district students is considered directory information and will be released to anyone who follows procedures for requesting it, unless the parent/guardian objects to the release of any or all directory information about the child.
-This objection must be made in writing to the principal by September 14, 2023.
+This objection must be made in writing to the principal by September 13, 2024.
 Directory information includes a student's name, address, telephone number, date and place of birth, major field of study, grade level, photograph, e-mail address, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, awards received in school, and most recent previous school attended.